lostecho187/LAMD/README.md

 # LAMD
 ## How to run the code
 ### Create folders
-create *data, log, results, saved_checkpoints, saved_models under* LAMD folder run the following command if you are using Linux:
+Create *data, log, results, saved_checkpoints, saved_models under* LAMD folder.
+Run the following command if you are using Linux:

     mkdir data, log, results, saved_checkpoints, saved_models

 ### Preprocess the data
-paste auth dataset in *data* folder, then run:
+Paste auth dataset in *data* folder, then run:

     python utils/preprocess_data.py --data auth